CBLdev123/masternode-install/README.md

 ## Desktop wallet setup

 After the MN is up and running, you need to configure the desktop wallet accordingly.
 Here are the steps for Windows Wallet
-1. Open the Smelter Coin Desktop Wallet.
+1. Open the CBSL Coin Desktop Wallet.
 2. Go to RECEIVE and create a New Address: **MN1**
 3. Send **1000** **CBSL** to **MN1**.
 4. Wait for 15 confirmations.